blairrrrwho/note-taker-express/README.md

 ## Description
 This is an application that can be used to write and save notes.
 It will use an Express.js back end and will save and retrieve note data from a JSON file.
 This application's front end was created already by default starter code.
 I built the back end and connected the back end to the front end.
 The entire application was then successfully deployed to Heroku.
-During the build of this application, the main focus was back end code.
-The initial start of building the back end was a bit rough, but express initializes a lot of useful things that make it easier than it seems.

 I did go back and try to refactor the back end code a bit to clean it up and make it as short and efficient as possible.
-And while the front end wasn't the focus, I did dabble in some of its styling; not because I'm THAT picky, but because that light blue color made my eyes hurt after looking at over and over again lol.
-Also must personalize the app in some way ^_^
+And while the front end wasn't the focus since it was given, I did dabble in some of its styling; that light blue color isn't pleasing to look at over and over again lol.

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide: